Burger King Plans to Buy Tim Horton’s and Destroy Canada

 This isn’t the first time, however, that Tim Horton’s has sold a bit of its soul to a cow-slaughtering, American burger-merchant.
 In 1995, Wendy’s acquired Tim Horton’s, which sparked a broken-hearted outcry from Canadian journalists everywhere.
 Writing for the Toronto Star, Susan Katsner decried the merger: “Shall we examine Tim Hortons selling out to Wendy's, the spectacle of another great Canadian icon, one more priceless chocolate coconut cream-filled dutchie glazed cruller Timbit of our precious heritage, gone to Yankee burgerfat.”

-Tim Horton’s also solicited the creamy, American sugar-treats of Coldstone Creamery when it injected their frozen milky goodness into 100 of their stores back in 2009.
+Tim Horton’s also solicited the smooth textured, American sugar-treats of Coldstone Creamery when it injected their frozen milky goodness into 100 of their stores back in 2009.
 This appeared to be a case of insecurity over Tim Horton’s own frozen-sugar product, the Ice Capp, which has surprisingly not been immortalized on any Canadian currency as of yet.
 Earlier this year, Tim Horton’s kicked Coldstone Creamery out of their franchise for good, presumably after realizing that Canadians care more about their Ice Capps than almost any other earthly pleasure.

-So, sure, this is far from the first time that Tim Horton’s has got into bed with an American food corporation that has made bazillions of dollars hocking burgers or frozen treats to the good, non-Canadian people of the US of A. But even still, Canadians are feeling a wave of sheer terror over the possibility that the next time they order a double-double, they may only be a stone’s throw away from a Burger King restaurant, whose Whopper odour will be floating through the air, coating that morning’s batch of Timbits with its insidious, beefy smell.
+So, sure, this is far from the first time that Tim Horton’s has got into bed with an American food corporation that has made bazillions of dollars hocking burgers or frozen treats to the good, non-Canadian people of the US of A. But even still, Canadians are feeling a wave of sheer terror over the possibility that the next time they order a double-double, they may only be a stone’s throw away from a Burger King restaurant, whose Whopper odor will be floating through the air, coating that morning’s batch of Timbits with its insidious, beefy smell.

 America's foremost burger monarchy welcomes Canada with open arms.
 Image via WikiMedia Commons.

 In all seriousness, Tim Horton’s could benefit in a big way from getting a new burger-daddy.
-For one, Tim’s could get their coffee in all BKs worldwide, which would effectively act as a Canadian-culture spreading endeavour, more powerful than the combined effect of every Canadian arts grant ever given to our country’s most influential ambassadors.
+For one, Tim’s could get their coffee in all BKs worldwide, which would effectively act as a Canadian-culture spreading endeavor, more powerful than the combined effect of every Canadian arts grant ever given to our country’s most influential ambassadors.